nikolareljin/bt-takeover/README.md

 - Linux/macOS: `./build.sh` (options: `-c Debug|Release`, `--publish true|false`, `-r win-x64`)
 - Windows PowerShell: `./build.ps1` (params: `-Configuration Debug|Release`, `-Publish:$true|$false`, `-Runtime win-x64`)
 - Both scripts auto‑use `script-helpers` if present (git submodule `git@github.com:nikolareljin/script-helpers.git`).

+Android build quickstart
+- Ensure Android SDK installed with API 35 (Android 15), and Java 17+ is on PATH.
+- Use a local Gradle installation (no wrapper committed to repo): `gradle --version` should work.
+- Commands:
+  - `cd android`
+  - `gradle :app:assembleDebug` → `android/app/build/outputs/apk/debug/app-debug.apk`
+  - `adb install -r android/app/build/outputs/apk/debug/app-debug.apk`
+  - For release: `gradle :app:assembleRelease` then sign/align with your keystore.

+Android usage
+- Pair/connect your headphones from Android Settings first.
+- Enter your Device ID/MAC (or a name snippet like WH-1000XM4) and tap “Scan & Check” to verify connection.
+- Optionally, tap “Pick from paired” to select from your bonded devices, or “Open Bluetooth settings” to pair/connect.
+- Tap “Browse” to pick an MP3/WAV (persisted).
+If none selected, the app plays white noise.
+- Choose a source: White noise (default) or Audio file.
+If you pick Audio file, select one using Browse.
+- Tap “Play (Max Volume)” to start; use “Loop” to repeat; tap Stop to end.

 Submodules
 - Initialize locally: `git submodule update --init --recursive`